-Al-Saidi & Al-Shammari (2014) suggest that the ownership concentration towards firm performance has negative impact since the large shareholders use the firm's resources for their own benefit from the expense of minority shareholders.
+Al-Saidi & Al-Shammari (2014) suggest that the ownership concentration towards firm performance has negative impact since the large shareholders use the firm's resources for their own benefit from their own benefit from their expense of minority shareholders.
 Shleifer & Vishny (1986) stated that large shareholders tend to have strong incentive to observe managers because of the significant of economic stakes.